bakame-php/stackwatch/docs/1.0/timeline.md

 $timeline = Timeline::start('boot');
 ```

-When starting a timeline with the `start` method, you initiate a new `Timeline` class but you
+When starting a timeline with the `start` method, you initiate a new `Timeline` class; and you
 also immediately capture a significant point in your code also known as a snapshot.

 ## Taking Snapshots

-Use `capture()` to mark significant points in your code.
-Those points must each have a unique identifier
+Use `capture()` to mark important points in your code.
+Each point needs a unique label,
-called `label`.
-Labels are automatically normalized (e.g., trimmed, validated).
+which is automatically normalized.
+Labels can include lowercase letters, digits, dots, underscores,
+and hyphens—but cannot start or end with a symbol, nor have consecutive symbols.
+This ensures all labels are **safe, consistent, and easy to reference** throughout your timeline.

 ```php
 $timeline->capture('init');